 The Association Board of Directors establishes, adopts, and maintains a formal written capital adequacy plan to ensure that adequate capital is maintained for continued financial viability, to provide for growth necessary to meet the needs of members/borrowers, and to ensure that all stockholders are treated equitably.
-There were no material changes to the capital plan for 2022 that would affect minimum stock purchases or would have an effect on the Association's ability to retire stock and distribute earnings.
+There were no material changes to the capital plan for 2023 that would affect minimum stock purchases or would have an effect on the Association's ability to retire stock and distribute earnings.

-Total members' equity at December 31, 2022, increased 3.70 percent to \$200,463 from the December 31, 2021 total of \$193,309.
-At December 31, 2021, total members' equity increased 1.34 percent from the December 31, 2020 total of \$190,749.
+Total members' equity at December 31, 2023, increased 0.77 percent to \$202,008 from the December 31, 2022 total of \$200,463.
+At December 31, 2022, total members' equity increased 3.70 percent from the December 31, 2021 total of \$193,309.
 The increases were attributed to net income partially offset by cash patronage.

-Total capital stock and participation certificates were \$5,631 on December 31, 2022, compared to \$5,699 on December 31, 2021 and \$5,520 on December 31, 2020.
-The increase in 2021 was related to stock purchased by new members while the decrease in 2022 was the result of stock retirements on paid-infull accounts exceeding new stock issuances.
+Total capital stock and participation certificates were \$5,611 on December 31, 2023, compared to \$5,631 on December 31, 2022 and \$5,699 on December 31, 2021.
+The decreases in 2022 and 2023 were related to stock retirements on paid-in-full accounts exceeding new stock issuances.